CodingMilitia/Blog/_posts/2018-09-09-redirect-magazine-0027-aspnetcore-serilog-tech-lead-microservices-messaging.md

 Another week, another bunch of links!

-I think I'll reduce the cadence from now on though, to do a little more of my own posts/videos and not have the blog almost exclusively filled with links.
+I think I'll reduce the cadence from now on though, to do a little more of my own posts/videos and not have the blog almost exclusively filled with links 🙂.

 # Articles
 ## ["Writing logs to Elasticsearch with Fluentd using Serilog in ASP.NET Core"](https://andrewlock.net/writing-logs-to-elasticsearch-with-fluentd-using-serilog-in-asp-net-core/)